libeidihuhuhu/ASP4BIM/README.md

 The data used in the source codes, courtesy of Assoc.Prof.
 Jochen Teizer, Dr. Olga Golovina, and Asst.Prof.
 Aliakbar Kamari, are for demonstration purposes only and strictly proprietary.
 I am also extremely grateful to my supervisors Asst.Prof.
 Carl Schultz and Prof. Peter Gorm Larsen for their guidance, and the Independent Research Fund Denmark (DFF) for their financial support.

+# References
-Please kindly refer to the following research papers for an overview of Declarative Spatial Reasoning, Answer Set Programming, and Building Information Modelling
+Please kindly refer to the following research papers for a deep-dive into Declarative Spatial Reasoning, Answer Set Programming, and Building Information Modelling.

+[1] Gebser, M., Kaminski, R., Kaufmann, B., Ostrowski, M., Schaub, T., & Wanko, P. (2016). *Theory solving made easy with clingo 5*.
+In *Technical Communications of the 32nd International Conference on Logic Programming (ICLP 2016)*.
+Open Access Series in Informatics (OASIcs).
+Schloss Dagstuhl–Leibniz-Zentrum für Informatik. [https://doi.org/10.4230/OASIcs.ICLP.2016.2](https://doi.org/10.4230/OASIcs.ICLP.2016.2)

+[2] Li, B., & Schultz, C. (2024). *Clingo2DSR – A clingo-based software system for declarative spatial reasoning*. *Spatial Cognition & Computation*, 25(1), 69–119. [https://doi.org/10.1080/13875868.2024.2324875](https://doi.org/10.1080/13875868.2024.2324875)